 Juliet M. Brodie

 Juliet M. Brodie, who directs the Stanford Community Law Clinic (CLC), was named Associate Dean of Clinical Education and Director of the Mills Legal Clinic in the spring of 2013.
 She has dedicated her career to the legal rights and interests of low-income people and communities.
-She has written on the role of clinics in developing and testing new models of legal services delivery to America’s low-wage workers in what she calls the “post-welfare” economy and on the role of community-based clinics in training lawyers to maintain the profession’s commitment to access to justice.
-She is a frequent speaker on community lawyering, clinical education, and the ethical issues that arise practicing law in a low-income setting.
+As a clinical teacher, she has always worked in clinics embedded in low-income neighborhoods, including Stanford’s CLC, which is in East Palo Alto.
+She has written on the role of neighborhood-based poverty law clinics in exposing students to important debates about public interest law while providing diverse lawyering opportunities.
+She is a frequent speaker on community lawyering and clinical education, and the intersection between the two.
 Her research interests include poverty law and the role of law in advancing economic justice for the “have-nots” in American society.
 She is an expert in poverty and the law, and co-author of the first casebook on that subject to be published in over fifteen years, Poverty Law, Policy, & Practice (Wolters Kluwer 2014).
-Professor Brodie has served as a member of the editorial board of the Clinical Law Review and of the executive committee of the Section on Poverty Law at the AALS.
-She is co-chair (2009–2011) of the AALS Clinical Education Section Subcommittee on Lawyering in the Public Interest (Bellow Scholar Program).
+Professor Brodie has served as a member of the editorial board of the Clinical Law Review and as Chair of the Section on Poverty Law at the AALS.
 Before joining the Stanford Law School faculty in 2006, Professor Brodie was an associate clinical professor at the University of Wisconsin Law School.
 Before entering law teaaching, she was an assistant attorney general for the state of Wisconsin, prosecuting health care providers accused of defrauding the Medicaid system.